bankcex/docs/general-1/network-details/fuse-network-mainnet.md

 ### Blockchain explorer

-**BankCEX Explorer** is the official blockchain explorer for BankCEX.
+**Bankcoin Explorer** is the official blockchain explorer for Bankcoin.
 With this full-featured, open-source explorer you can view transactions, accounts & balances, access data via the API, and read and verify smart contracts.

 {% embed url="https://scan.bankcoin.io" %}